elishuwon-mitchell/GCPSpeechToText/README.md

 ## About:
 The goal of this project was to gain exposure to using various different Google Cloud Platform products.
 This was done by creating an app that converts speech to text.
-It was originally done on a raspberry pi, hence the name of the repo.

 ## Prerequisites
 1. node - [install it here](https://nodejs.org/en/)